How a worker initiates a section 50 application

 Alternatively, a unionized worker can choose to bypass the collective agreement grievance procedure and bring an unlawful reprisal application directly before the OLRB, with or without involving his/her union.
 In that case, as the claim would proceed before the OLRB instead of an arbitrator, the OEA can represent you if you have fewer than 50 workers.

-A worker who claims to have been fired as a result of exercising his/her rights under the OHSA can consent to having an MOL inspector refer an unlawful reprisal allegation to the OLRB on behalf of the worker.
+A worker who claims to have been fired as a result of exercising his/her rights under the OHSA can consent to having an MLITSD inspector refer an unlawful reprisal allegation to the OLRB on behalf of the worker.

 How a section 50 application or referral is filed with the OLRB